tmedwards/sugarcube-2/docs/api/api-save.md

 → Deserialize a save with metadata const loadResult = Save.base64.load(myGameState);
 if (loadResult !== null) {
 	/* Success.
-Do something with loadResult, which contains the metadata. */ }
+Do something special.with loadResult, which contains the metadata. */ }
 else {
 	/* Failure.
 An error was displayed to the player. */